Jeremy Hunt becomes Chancellor with wealth of experience in Cabinet roles

 Despite calls to resign, he stayed put, later being made foreign secretary after the shock resignation of Boris Johnson in 2018.

+A steadier pair of hands in the role than his predecessor, Mr Hunt did make headlines for the wrong reasons when he told hosts in Beijing that his Chinese wife Lucia – with whom he has three children – was Japanese.

+“My wife is Japanese – my wife is Chinese.
+That’s a terrible mistake to make,” he said to his counterpart in the rising superpower.

-In the Brexit referendum, Mr Hunt campaigned to remain in the EU.
+In the Brexit referendum, Mr Hunt campaigned to remain in the EU, but quickly recast himself into a brazen Brexiteer within months of the vote.

 Following the resignation of prime minister Theresa May in 2019, he announced he would campaign to become leader of the Conservative Party.